-All those attending the meeting in person must, sign in on the QR code for the building and promptly arrive at, and leave the venue.
+All those attending the meeting in person are asked to sign in and arrive/ leave the venue promptly.
 The hand sanitiser provided should be used and social distancing must be observed at all times.
-Further guidance on what to do on arrival will follow once your public speaking registration has been accepted.
+You will also be required to wear a face mask when moving around the building.
+Further guidance on what to do on arrival will follow once your initial registration has been accepted.